EcommerceMart/ecommercemart.github.io/_posts/2025-05-24-who-is-the-owner-of-forever-21.md

 #### Origins in Los Angeles

-Forever 21 was founded in 1984 by Do Won Chang and Jin Sook Chang, a Korean-American couple.
+Forever 21 was founded in 1984 by **Do Won Chang and Jin Sook Chang**, a Korean-American couple.
 Originally called Fashion 21, the store catered to the Los Angeles Korean-American community.

 #### Expansion and Rebranding